hibernate/hibernate-orm/CONTRIBUTING.md

 Create a [topic branch](http://git-scm.com/book/en/Git-Branching-Branching-Workflows#Topic-Branches) on which you will work.
-The convention is to incorporate the JIRA issue key in the name of this branch, although this is more of a mnemonic strategy than a hard=and-fast rule - but doing so helps:
+The convention is to incorporate the JIRA issue key in the name of this branch, although this is more of a mnemonic strategy than a hard-and-fast rule - but doing so helps:
 * remember what each branch is for
 * isolate the work from other contributions you may be working on.

-This branch will be the base for
+_If there is not already a JIRA issue covering the work you want to do, create one._
-.
-If there is not already a JIRA issue covering the work you want to do, create one.

 Assuming you will be working from the master branch and working on the JIRA HHH-123 : `git checkout -b HHH-123 master`

 ## Code

 Do yo thing!

 ## Commit